This is our list of healthy dessert recipes created to blend the best of both worlds, nutrition as well as taste indulgence.

 This recipe makes a delicious tasting cinnamon roll, utilizing raw nut and seed flours along with Ceylon cinnamon spiced puréed figs and raisins.
 We love this recipe because you can roll up a batch or two and store them in your freezer for a premade dessert or breakfast treat.
 They are easy to slice when frozen and can then be dehydrated for a warmed "baked-like" texture.

-This is an easy no-bake carrot cake recipe made with raw processed carrots, dates, a few superfoods, like the energizing cordyceps mushroom and, of course, we use goji berries instead of raisins.
-Topped with cashew cream cheese frosting, this is a mouth-wateringly delicious power packed cake is perfect as a healthy dessert recipe or as a post workout meal.
+This is an easy no-bake carrot cake recipe made with raw processed carrots, dates, walnuts and coconut as well as a few top superfoods, like the energizing cordyceps mushroom, nutrient-rich bee pollen and, of course, we use goji berries instead of raisins.
+Topped with cashew cream cheese frosting, this is a power packed cake, perfect as a healthy dessert recipe or as a post workout meal.

 This is our super delicious fudge brownie recipe that blends the creaminess of coconut meat and pili nuts together with the rich taste of freshly ground cacao beans creating one decadent confectionery treat.
 Our recipe can be served as a fudge brownie or cut up into rectangular fudge pieces for those of you who like to limit your indulges to bite size amounts.
 They are an energy filling fuel source high in raw plant fats, so a little bit goes along way calorie-wise.